-When DOC is the requesting agency, the project officer should work with the servicing agency to ensure that requirements are clearly defined; suitable performance standards are developed; and appropriate award fee criteria and membership of the award fee board, are identified, if applicable.
+When the Department of Commerce is the requesting agency, the project officer should work with the servicing agency to ensure that requirements are clearly defined; suitable performance standards are developed; and appropriate award fee criteria and membership of the award fee board are identified, if applicable.

-When DOC is the servicing agency, the contracting officer must provide the requesting agency an opportunity to concur on the final requirements document before finalizing; and ensure that award fee criteria are tied to identifiable acquisition outcomes.
+When the Department of Commerce is the servicing agency, the contracting officer must provide the requesting agency an opportunity to concur on the final requirements document before finalizing; and ensure that award fee criteria are tied to identifiable acquisition outcomes.

 f.
 Develop quality assurance requirements - the parties are responsible for developing quality assurance requirements for the contract including a quality assurance surveillance plan, if required.

-When DOC is the requesting agency, the project officer should assist the servicing agency in developing the quality assurance surveillance plan; and provide trained personnel to perform monitoring, as required.
+When the Department of Commerce is the requesting agency, the project officer should assist the servicing agency in developing the quality assurance surveillance plan; and provide trained personnel to perform monitoring, as required.

-When DOC is the servicing agency, the contracting officer should consult with the requesting agency to identify the most effective means of surveillance against the risk associated with the acquisition; strategize regarding quality assurance documentation; and consider input from requesting agency during all phases of development of documentation.
+When the Department of Commerce is the servicing agency, the contracting officer should consult with the requesting agency to identify the most effective means of surveillance against the risk associated with the acquisition; strategize regarding quality assurance documentation; and consider input from requesting agency during all phases of development of documentation.

-3.5.2 Contract Execution
+3.4.2 Contract Execution

 - a.
 Period of performance a fully executed interagency agreement for assisted acquisition must be in place prior to the start of any related work.
 The date the project is to begin and the expected completion or expiration date shall be included in the agreement.
 Interagency agreements in support of interagency acquisitions shall not exceed a period of performance of five years.
 Expiration/completion dates may be extended by mutual agreement through a modification or amendment to the agreement but may not extend beyond the five-year limitation.
 In rare cases, such as international agreements, the five-year limitation may be waived provided General Law Division concurrence has been obtained.
-Documentation supporting the waiver must be included in the interagency acquisitions clearance package. - b.
+Documentation supporting the waiver must be included in the interagency acquisition clearance package. - b.
 Comply with competition requirements the parties shall maximize the meaningful use of competition and ensure exceptions to competition are properly documented, justified and approved.

-When DOC is the requesting agency, the project officer shall ensure that enough time is built into the process to foster competition; participate in the development of technical evaluation criteria; and develop supporting rationale through market research and due diligence if an exception to competition is required and appropriate.
+When the Department of Commerce is the requesting agency, the project officer shall ensure that enough time is built into the process to foster competition; participate in the development of technical evaluation criteria; and develop supporting rationale through market research and due diligence if an exception to competition is required and appropriate.

-When DOC is the servicing agency, the contracting officer shall develop technical evaluation criteria in consultation with the requesting agency; seek competition unless exception is justified and appropriately supported by the requesting agency; and review sufficiency of documentation before proceeding with non-competitive action.
+When the Department of Commerce is the servicing agency, the contracting officer shall develop technical evaluation criteria in consultation with the requesting agency; seek competition unless exception is justified and appropriately supported by the requesting agency; and review sufficiency of documentation before proceeding with non-competitive action.